-Special Note: This paper does not provide guidance for assessing global slope stability, relating to the stability of the soil beneath the liner.
+Furthermore, this paper does not provide guidance for assessing global slope stability, relating to the stability of the soil beneath the liner.
 It is assumed that the site selection process has resulted in the location of the pond in an area with stable soils.
 Global stability considerations can be evaluated through several textbook methods.
 A useful summary of these considerations is found in Koerner (1994).

 Most water containment applications require placement of the liner on a sloped surface.
-When a protective soil/stone layer is then placed over the liner, the weight of that layer induces a downslope (driving) force on the layers beneath it.
-The designer must ensure that the driving force does not exceed the frictional resisting forces between each component of the liner system.
+When a protective soil/stone layer is then placed over the liner, the weight of that cover induces a downslope shear (driving) force on the layers beneath it.
+The primary engineering challenge in this situation is to ensure that the driving force does not exceed the frictional resisting forces between each component of the liner system.
 If this condition is not met, a slide may result.
 The consequences of a slide are generally severe and can result in failure of the liner.
-This section of the design guide assists designers in preventing sliding failures.
+The information in this section of the design guide will assist engineers in designing to prevent sliding failures.

 As shown in Figure 2-2, the driving force is the slope-adjusted weight of the cover layer(s).
 The resisting force is the frictional resistance between adjacent layers or interfaces of the liner system and the overlying cover soil.
-A low-friction interface will therefore provide little resistance and could cause instability.
-However, it is important to note that a liner system may still be stable even if the resisting force is less than the driving force.
+A low-friction interface will therefore provide little frictional resistance and could cause instability.
+It is important to note that a liner system may still be stable even if the resisting force is smaller than the driving force.
 This is because additional contributions to the total resisting force may be provided by the "buttress effect" of the cover material at the base of the slope, and by the tensile strength of the liner anchored at the top of the slope.
-Appendix A provides a method of determining stability in consideration of these additional resisting components.
+Appendix C provides a method of determining stability in consideration of these additional resisting components.